adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-Now it performs clearly slower than with MySQL in same scenario, about almost twice.
+Now it performs clearly slower than with MySQL in same scenario.
 Slightly better than Laravel in same context.
 To summary the 2nd scenario give MySQL a good advantage against PostgreSQL **with PHP**.

 ### FastAPI